How To Rebuild The Rear Shock Absorber On Your 2009 – 2010 Honda CRF450R

 - Safety Glasses

-You will need to replace every wearable part of your shock absorber, including but not limited too:
+You will need to replace every wearable part of your shock absorber during your rear shock rebuild, including but not limited too:

 - Seal Head